Skip to main content

 AARL as an organization uniting mostly accountants does not have responsibility for establishing a QA review system for statutory auditors in Latvia.
 However, the association is a member of the consultative body, the Audit Advisory Council (AAC) since 2009 and plays an important role in collaborating with the Ministry of Finance and Latvian Association of Certified Auditors (LACA) in advancing the quality of audit services, raising public awareness of issues in the field of auditing, and protecting the public interest.
 The QA review system for statutory audits in the jurisdiction is in line with SMO 1 best practices.

 AARL reports that it is in the process of developing a QA review system for its members and the association has established a partnership with the Institute of Certified Accountants from England and Wales (ICAEW) and joined the regional Quality Assurance Network (QAN) for technical support.
-It intends to implement these procedures in 2023.
 AARL has developed a methodology, review program, working documents, and checklists to support implementation.

 In addition, AARL also has partnership agreements with LACA and ICAEW to cooperate on education and professional matters related to QA topics for accountants.
-Together LACA and AARL plan to translate the quality management standards and adopt the standards by December 2022.
+Together LACA and AARL translated the quality management standards.

 As noted in SMO 1, it is desirable for the largest range of professional services performed by professional accountants to be subject to quality assurance review systems, including, for example, other assurance engagements or preparation of financial statements.
 AARL is encouraged to progress its development of a review system for the services its members offer and where possible, align it with SMO 1 best practices.
-As the changes from ISQC 1 to ISQM 1 might impact AARL’s members, it is encouraged to continue to monitor and prepare its members and stakeholders for the implementation of ISQM1 when it becomes effective as of December 15, 2022.
-Resources on the quality management standards are available on the IAASB website.
+As the changes from ISQC 1 to ISQM 1 might impact AARL’s members, it is encouraged to continue to prepare its members and stakeholders for the implementation of ISQM1.

 Current Status: Sustain